List of Arsenal F.C. players

 Arsenal Football Club, an association football club based in Islington, London, was founded in 1886 as Dial Square.
 They became the first southern member admitted into the Football League in 1893, having spent their first four seasons solely participating in cup tournaments and friendlies.
-The club's name, which shortly changed to Woolwich Arsenal, was shortened to Arsenal in 1914, a year after moving to Highbury.
+The club's name, which shortly changed to Woolwich Arsenal, was shortened to Arsenal in 1914, a year after the club moved to Highbury.
 Despite finishing fifth in the Second Division in 1914–15, Arsenal rejoined the First Division at the expense of local rivals Tottenham Hotspur when football resumed after the First World War.
 Since that time, they have not fallen below the first tier of the English football league system and hold the record for the longest uninterrupted period in the top flight.
 The club's first team has competed in numerous nationally and internationally organised competitions, and all players who have played in 100 or more such matches are listed below.

 David O'Leary holds the record for the greatest number of appearances for Arsenal.
 Between 1975 and 1993 the Irish defender played 722 times for the club.
-As of 2009, seven other players have made more than 500 appearances for Arsenal, including four of the so-called "famous five" defenders of the 1990s, Tony Adams, Lee Dixon, David Seaman and Nigel Winterburn.
+As of 2024, only eight players have made more than 500 appearances for Arsenal, including four of the so-called "famous five" defenders of the 1990s, Tony Adams, Lee Dixon, David Seaman and Nigel Winterburn.
 The club's goalscoring record is held by Thierry Henry, who scored 228 goals in all competitions between 1999 and 2007 and during a loan spell with the club in 2012.
 He surpassed the previous record of 185 goals, held by Ian Wright, in 2005, and became the first player to score 200 goals for Arsenal the following year.

 In 2013, Arsenal launched the "100 Club" to formally recognise retired players with over 100 league appearances.
 As of September 2016, 75 living players have been inducted with a further 26 automatically enrolled once they end their careers.

+As of 24 September 2025, a total of 923 players have played at least one official match for Arsenal throughout history.
+Alongside the British Isles, players from 65 different nationalities have played for Arsenal.

+Outside of the British Isles, France are the most represented with 29 players throughout history, followed by Spain with 19 players, and then Brazil with 15 players.